buildupchao/blog/pages/bigdata.md

         <ul id="posts-list">
             {% for post in site.posts %}
-                {% if post.category=='arch'
+                {% if post.category=='bigdata'
+                  or post.category contains '大数据'
+                  or post.category contains 'bigdata'
-                  or post.tags contains '架构'
+                  or post.tags contains '大数据'
-                  or post.title contains '架构'
+                  or post.title contains '大数据'
                 %}
                 <li class="posts-list-item">
                     <div class="posts-content">